drewish/multivac/_posts/2017-06-20-run-code-on-specific-jenkins-slaves.md

 ---
 layout: post
-title: Run code on specific Jenkins slaves
+title: Run code on specific Jenkins hosts
 ---
 I needed to update some code in a GitHub repo that's checked out as part of a Jenkins pipeline.
 I could have just run the job over and over until it had run